mgreiler/se-unlocked/Transcripts/EP_64_Nicolas_Dular.md

 know?

 Oh, there has a reason to this.
 It's.
-You need to figure out is it will or skill and mm-hmm if it's actually will end skill still there, but it's just impossible right now.
+You need to figure out is it will or skill and mm-hmm if it's actually will and skill still there, but it's just impossible right now.
 You, you can understand it.
 And yeah, it's so much more important to, to just tell them like, Hey, that's going up.
 I know about it.
 Because otherwise how, as a manager, let's see, you see a decrease in decrease in performance.